 Matthew Turner, a former private equity executive at Bank of America Corp.
-(BAC)’s Merrill Lynch unit, sued the company for about $14 million in bonuses he says were promised and never paid.
+(BAC:US)’s Merrill Lynch unit, sued the company for about $14 million in bonuses he says were promised and never paid.

 Turner, who was head of private equity for Europe, the Middle East and Africa before leaving the bank in June 2011, claimed its Merrill Lynch International subsidiary breached the terms of his contract, according to documents from his London lawsuit filed in December.